-The Bookstore, Health Services, and Public Safety will all be open for both Graduate School and Undergraduate Commencement.
-Due to summer construction of the Bryant Center, the Bookstore will be located in the aerobics room in the Wellness Center.
+The Fisher Student Center, bookstore, Health Services, and Public Safety will all be open for both Graduate School and Undergraduate Commencement.
 For Undergraduate Commencement a food concession tent will be set up near the main tent.

 Q11.
 Where and when can I purchase a cap and gown?